openharmony/developtools_bytrace_standard/README.md

     ```

--   Run the following command to capture traces whose label is <strong>ability</strong>, with the buffer size set to 4096 KB and bytrace uptime set to 10s:
+-   Run the following command to capture traces whose label is <strong>ability</strong>, with the buffer size set to 4096 KB and ByTrace uptime set to 10s:

     ```
     bytrace -b 4096 -t 10 --overwrite ability > /data/mytrace.ftrace